giellalt/lang-skf/skf.md

-Noun inflection
-The Sakirabiá language nouns inflect in cases.

-Proper noun inflection
-The Sakirabiá language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Prefixes
+Nouns
+Nouns in the Sakirabiá language are things.

+Numerals
-Prefixes in the Sakirabiá language are bound to beginning of other words.
+Numerals in the Sakirabiá language are numbers.

-# Symbol affixes

-Adjective inflection
+Verbs
-The Sakirabiá language adjectives compare.
+Verbs in the Sakirabiá language are actions.

-Verb inflection
-The Sakirabiá language verbs inflect in persons.
+Adjectives
+Adjectives in the Sakirabiá language describe things. they follow the head of the NP and take the oblique markers we call case (perhaps elsewere adpositions)

+Pronouns
+Pronouns in the Sakirabiá language are references to things.

 =================================== !